 Each roommate will sign their own individual lease and be held accountable for their portion of the apartment and rent.

-An individual lease is the most common lease type in 3 and 4 bedroom apartments.
+An individual lease is the most common lease type in Tallahassee's student apartments near FSU, FAMU, and TCC.See a list of Tallahassee apartments offering individual leases

 Pros of an Individual Lease

 - You're not responsible for the actions of your roommates.
-If any of your roommates breaks their lease or is late on their monthly rent payment, you're in the clear
+If any of your roommates break their lease or is late on their monthly rent payment, you're in the clear

 - If a roommate moves out, you aren't responsible for any damage they may have caused to the apartment